Transcription: Start and Stop

 - Eukaryotes vs. Prokaryotes?
 For eukaryotes, termination factors are required in order for the mRNA to be released, but for prokaryotes, termination factors are usually not required.
 The termination factors are molecules that bind to the termination signal region and causes the RNA polymerase to fall off.
 Again, the RNA polymerase begins to fall off along a string of approximately 300 base pairs, which are usually nucleotides of T.

 - As for prokaryotes, the mRNA strand has an inverted repeat along with a string of Us .
 Like T’s, U’s form only double bonds with A’s, and it is likely that the RNA polymerase can fall off more easily along this row of weaker bonds.
 Additionally, the inverted repeat in the mRNA folds into a loop structure, further disrupting the binding of the RNA polymerase to the DNA at hand.
-This then induces the Rho-independent transcription termination.
+In general, there are 2 types of termination for prokaryotes and bacteria.
+Read more about Intrinsic Terminators and Rho-independent transcription termination here.

 Transcription could also synthesize other types of RNAs.
 Besides mRNA, transcription is also the production of miRNA, tRNA, and rRNA.

 Exons and Introns